 Its command prompt is "L2SWITCH(config-if)#".
+It means these commands can be executed in this command prompt.
 In Configure code, executing command "interface eth0" enter the eth0 interface node.

-L2SWITCH(config)#interface eth0

-L2SWITCH(config-if)#

-• interface
+L2SWITCH(config)#interface eth0 L2SWITCH(config-if)# • interface

 Its command prompt is "L2SWITCH(config-if)#".
+It means these commands can be executed in this command prompt.
 In Configure code, executing command "interface gigaethernet1/0/5" enter the interface port 5 node.